 © 2008 Auditing and Assurance Standards Board (AUASB).
-The text, graphics and layout of this Exposure Draft are protected by Australian copyright law and the comparable law of other countries.
-The Exposure Draft may be reproduced in print for the sole purpose of preparing a written submission to the AUASB in respect of the Exposure Draft.
-Otherwise, no part of the Exposure Draft may be reproduced, stored or transmitted in any form or by any means without the prior written permission of the AUASB except as permitted by law.
+The text, graphics and layout of this Standard on Assurance Engagements are protected by Australian copyright law and the comparable law of other countries.
+Reproduction within Australia in unaltered form (retaining this notice) is permitted for personal and non-commercial use subject to the inclusion of an acknowledgment of the source.
+Requests and enquiries concerning reproduction and rights for commercial purposes within Australia should be addressed to the Executive Director, Auditing and Assurance Standards Board, PO Box 204, Collins Street West, Melbourne Victoria 8007.
+Otherwise, no part of the Standard on Assurance Engagements may be reproduced, stored or transmitted in any form or by any means without the prior written permission of the AUASB except as permitted by law.

-ISSN 1030-603X
+ISSN 1834-4860